active-hash/active_hash/README.md

 Also, the implementation of has_many and belongs_to is very simple - I hope to add better support for it later - it will only work in the trivial cases for now.

+Thanks to baldwindavid for the ideas and code on that one.

 ## ActiveYaml

 If you want to store your data in YAML files, just inherit from ActiveYaml and specify your path information: